 Employee appraisal systems: pros and cons

-What are the types of employee appraisal system?
+What are the different types of employee appraisal systems?

-Evaluations also come in other guises.
-A 360 degree review aims to collect feedback from all an employee’s touchpoints, so their managers, colleagues, subordinates and even customers.
+Evaluations also come in other forms.
+A 360 degree review aims to collect feedback from all an employee’s touchpoints, so their managers, colleagues, reporting team members and even customers.
 This method is not dependant on just one person’s view of the employee and the extra feedback elicited about the worker gives a more balanced view of them in their day-to-day role.

 The self-evaluation method of review can be useful as an input in the appraisal process.
 Asking an employee to honestly appraise themselves can be enlightening for both the employee and the manager.

 More informal appraisal systems seek to provide much more frequent – even ongoing – appraisal of performance.
 Sometimes called one-to-ones or check-ins, these are regular meetings with a manager where performance can be checked and objectives re-evaluated if necessary.
-They are less formal than the annual appraisal, and proponents claim that they engender a coaching management style, rather than an authoritative or coercive one.
-This they argue, along with the frequency and the informality, make them are a more successful appraisal system.
+They're less formal than the annual appraisal, and can even encourage a coaching management style (rather than an authoritative or coercive one).

 Appraisal systems are also designed to identify the training needs of individuals.
 When aggregated, this gives HR a view of the training needs within the organisation as a whole, identifying skills gaps and possible training opportunities.